 Use the search function or browse through the available ETFs to find the specific S&P 500 ETF you have selected.
 Refer to the ticker symbol to locate the ETF accurately (in our case, we searched for CSP1).

-You may come across instances where the broker offers multiple versions of the same ETF, denominated in different currencies such as USD, EUR, or GBP.
+You may encounter instances where the broker offers multiple versions of the same ETF denominated in different currencies, such as USD, EUR, or GBP.
 It is advisable to select the ETF that aligns with your account currency.
-For example, as a British investor with a GBP-denominated account, choosing a GBP ETF will help you avoid currency exchange fees.
-However, with eToro, only USD is available as the account currency, so this consideration may not apply in their case.

-b) Click on “Buy” or “Invest”
+b) Click on “Buy”

 c) Choose the order details